 Things to Consider

 So, why should solar panels be portable?
-Well, when going camping, you’d surely have other items to take along.
+You’d surely have other items to take along when camping.
 But if the solar panels are too heavy or too big to move around, you may have issues packing.

 1. Renogy Monocrystalline Foldable Solar Panel

-These foldable solar panels boast an output rating of 100 watts and 12 volts.
+This foldable solar panel boasts an output rating of 100 watts and 12 volts.
 It is made up of 2 panels, and each one offers 50 watts of electricity.
-The only other products on this list with the same power rating are the Renogy Monocrystalline Compact Design.
 So, with this product, you are getting top-notch output.

 Portability